dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/aspnet-core-module.md

 ### Configure ANCM options in Web.config

-Configuration for the ASP.NET Core Module is stored in the *Web.config* file that is located in the application's root folder.
+Configuration for the ASP.NET Core Module is stored in the *web.config* file that is located in the application's root folder.
 Settings in this file point to the startup command and arguments that start your ASP.NET Core app.
-For sample Web.config code and guidance on configuration options, see [ASP.NET Core Module Configuration Reference](../../hosting/aspnet-core-module.md).
+For sample *web.config* code and guidance on configuration options, see [ASP.NET Core Module Configuration Reference](xref:host-and-deploy/aspnet-core-module).

 ### Run with IIS Express in development